rig9919/choptitle/README.md

 Hamming distance is derived from the differences in the perceptual hashes of the screen and the iframe.
 A perceptual hash is a representation of the signature of an image.
-If two images have the same perceptual hash, they likely look similar to each other. __It is more useful on shows with title sequences that are more likely to begin directly on an iframe__.
+If two images have the same perceptual hash, they likely look similar to each other.
+It is more useful on shows with title sequences that are more likely to begin directly on an iframe.

-Histogram difference is the difference between the colors of the screen and the iframe. __It is more useful on shows with title sequences that do not begin directly on an iframe__.
+Histogram difference is the difference between the colors of the screen and the iframe.
+It is more useful on shows with title sequences that do not begin directly on an iframe.

-Both measurements are normalized and added together to become hh which is just shorthand for hamming+histogram and __should be the most accurate measurement to use for determining whether a screen and iframe match__.
+Both measurements are normalized and added together to become hh which is just shorthand for hamming+histogram.  __The hh measurement should be the most accurate one to use for determining whether a screen and iframe match__.

 takeshot
 --------